 ECO 283 Introduction to Research Methods in Economics (1-2) DD.
-Introduction to basic research methods in economics.
+Introduction to basic research methods in Economics.
 Individual and team projects involving methods for solving economics-related research problems.
-Prerequisite: Consent of department.
+Prerequisite: Departmental approval.

-ECO 310 Agricultural Economics (3) DD.
+- ECO 310 Agricultural Economics (3) DD.
 Analysis of the evolution and status of the agricultural sector of the economy.
 Domestic and export markets will be analyzed, as will impact of agricultural policy.
-Special emphasis will be directed to the Midwestern regional economy as influenced by the agricultural food chain.

-ECO 360 Intermediate Macroeconomics (3) Sp.
+Special emphasis will be directed to the Midwestern regional economy as influenced by the agricultural food chain. - ECO 360 Intermediate Macroeconomics (3) Sp.
 Intermediate-level theory course examines determinants of GDP, employment, and inflation; emphasizes economic model building (both classical and Keynesian) and the use of monetary and fiscal policies to control business cycles and inflation.
-Prerequisite: ECO 260.

-ECO 361 Intermediate Microeconomics (3) F, Su.
+Prerequisite: ECO260. - ECO 361 Intermediate Microeconomics (3) F, Su.
 Theoretical approach to the behavior of the individual buyer and seller in the marketplace; includes consumer demand theory, costs of production, and market structures ranging from pure competition to monopoly.
-Prerequisite: ECO 261.

-Economics

-ECO 362 Public Finance (3) F. Studies principles of taxation and public expenditures, impact of fiscal policy on economic and social activity, and recent trends in public finance at the federal, state, and local levels.
-Prerequisites: ECO 260 and 261.
-LAS Ethics.

-ECO 363 Money and Banking (3) F, Su.
-Continuation and expansion of money and banking concepts introduced in ECO 260; includes money, banks, and other financial intermediaries, the Federal Reserve System, concepts of monetary control, monetary policy, and international banking.
-Prerequisite: ECO 260.

-ECO 364 Labor Economics (3) Sp, Su.
+Prerequisite: ECO261. - ECO 362 Public Finance (3) F. Studies principles of taxation and public expenditures, impact of fiscal policy on economic and social activity, and recent trends in public finance at the federal, state, and local levels.
+Prerequisites: ECO260 and ECO261.
+LAS Ethics. - ECO 363 Money and Banking (3) F, Su.
+Continuation and expansion of money and banking concepts introduced in ECO260; includes money, banks, and other financial intermediaries, the Federal Reserve System, concepts of monetary control, monetary policy, and international banking.
+Prerequisite: ECO260. - ECO 364 Labor Economics (3) Sp, Su.
 Introductory course dealing with the institutional aspects of the American labor force, its organization, wage and employment theory, the economic role of bargaining, and the basic ingredients of public policy toward labor organizations.
-Prerequisite: ECO 261.

-EC0 365 Government Regulation of Business (3) D).
+Prerequisite: ECO261. - ECO 365 Government Regulation of Business (3) DD.
 Analyzes the legislative and legal control of business and its implications for the various economic components of the American economy.
-Prerequisites: ECO 260 and 261.
-LAS Ethics.

-ECO 367 Urban and Regional Economics (3) DD.
+Prerequisites: ECO260 and ECO261.
+LAS Ethics. - ECO 367 Urban and Regional Economics (3) DD.
 Examines economic growth in the United States with emphasis on the problems of economic growth in the Midwest; looks at factors instrumental in determining economic growth in various segments of the economy; considers urban problems associated with growth.
-Prerequisite: ECO 261.
-LAS Writing.

-ECO 375 Economics of Health Care (3) F. Examines the application of economic theory to the health care industry.
+Prerequisite: ECO261.
+LAS Writing. - ECO 375 Economics of Health Care (3) F. Examines the application of economic theory to the health care industry.
 Topics include the demand for health and health care, the market for health insurance, managed care, the market for health care practitioners, hospital services, and pharmaceuticals, and the role and operation of Medicaid and Medicare.
 Current proposals for reform of the health care system and of government health care policy will be carefully examined.
-Prerequisite: ECO 261.
-LAS Ethics.

-ECO 376 Economics of the Environment (3) Sp.
+Prerequisite: ECO261.
+LAS Ethics. - ECO 376 Economics of the Environment (3) Sp.
 Application of economic principles and insights to environmental issues, and to the development of potential remedies.
 Areas of examination include valuing the environment and sustainable development, natural resource economics (incl. energy, water, and biodiversity), and environmental economics (incl. air, land, and water pollution, and poverty and development).
-Prerequisite: ECO 260 or 261.
-LAS Ethics.

-ECO 450 Independent Research/Project (1-6) F, Sp.
+Prerequisite: ECO260 or ECO261.
+LAS Ethics. - ECO 450 Independent Research/Project (1-6) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite: Completion of the major-minor declaration in economics, minimum 2.5 GPA in the major field, and departmental approval.
+Prerequisite: Declared Economics major, a minimum of 2.5 GPA in major field, and departmental approval.